Sihanoukville: Economy

 Sihanoukville was established as an international marine gateway and as a result the local economy is largely defined by its deep water port and the nearby oil terminal.
 Attached is a regularly modernized cargo storage and logistics facility which serves numerous shipping companies, freight forwarders, suppliers, and maintenance contractors.
 All of these are based in the port's vicinity.
 The Phnom Penh–Sihanoukville transport corridor is the premier national trade route, accounting for about 75 percent of Cambodia's trade traffic.

 Other sizable economic sectors of the city are fisheries, aqua-culture, and frozen shrimp processing, the garment industry, food production, and processing, the constantly growing tourism industry with a noticeably developed service branch and the associated real estate market.
+In 2023, it was reported that Sihanoukville had become a major centre for fraud factories, where thousands of human trafficking victims forced to work as "pig butchering" scammers after COVID-19 led to the closure of many of the city's casinos.

 Sihanoukville Special Economic Zone

-The Sihanoukville Special Economic Zone (SSEZ) is an overseas economic and trade cooperation zone which was designed to promote favorable market conditions such as: policy advantages, a safe political environment, favorable trade status, completed infrastructure supporting, low labor costs, and excellent services.
-In addition to its areas around the port, a sizable industrial center, exclusively composed of Chinese companies has been developed since 2010.
+The Sihanoukville Special Economic Zone (SSEZ) is an overseas economic and trade cooperation zone designed to promote favorable market conditions.
+It began with a focus on manufacturing consumer goods with the goal of transitioning to producing machinery, photovoltaic materials, and chemicals.
+The SSEZ received support from China's Ministry of Commerce and the Export-Import Bank of China.
+A sizable industrial center, exclusively composed of Chinese companies, has been developed since 2010.
+As of March 2020, the SSEZ had 174 factories employing more than 30,000 people.

 Trade

-Trading accounts for a high percentage of the city's economy.
-The city imports goods from Thailand, Hong Kong, Singapore, and China while it exports goods to the United States, Canada, Germany, and the United Kingdom.
-The city often re-exported many of the goods it imported such as electronics, cigarettes, vehicles and gold.
-Today, the city's main export is garments, but it also produces and exports timber, logs, and rubber in small quantities.
+The city's main export is garments, but it also produces and exports timber, logs, and rubber.

 Cambodia is one of the few least developed countries (LDCs) to export over US$2 billion.
-Since Cambodia became the first LDC to join the World Trade Organization (WTO) in 2004, trade has steadily increased, and the U.S. has been Cambodia's largest trading partner.
-Comparing to US$2.3 billion of export to the U.S and US$153 million of export to Cambodia in 2010, from January to October 2011, Cambodia's exports to the U.S. were US$2.29 billion and U.S. exports to Cambodia were US$152.6 million.
+Since it became the first LDC to join the World Trade Organization (WTO) in 2004, trade has steadily increased, and the U.S. has been its largest trading partner.
+Compared to $2.3 billion of exports to the U.S. and $153 million of exports to Cambodia in 2010, from January to October 2011, Cambodia's exports to the U.S. were $2.29 billion and U.S. exports to Cambodia were $152.6 million.